 Choosing retirement accounts

 Once you know how much you need to save, it’s time to think about where that money will go.
 Earning interest and taking advantage of tax benefits can help you reach your goal faster, and that’s why choosing the right investment accounts is a key part of retirement planning.
-While there are many kinds of investment accounts, people usually use five main types to save for retirement.
+While there are many kinds of investment accounts in general, people usually use five main types to save for retirement: